nikhilraghava/tensorflow-tut/softmax-regression-model/README.md

 import tensorflow as tf
 ```

 Now we need to obtain the MNIST dataset.
-Thankfully, TensorFlow has an inbulit function which allows us to get the MNIST dataset, extract it and use it, they have even split the dataset for us so we don't have to do it ourselves.
+Thankfully, TensorFlow has an inbuilt function which allows us to get the MNIST data set, extract it and use it, they have even split the dataset for us so we don't have to do it ourselves.

 ```python
 from tensorflow.examples.tutorials.mnist import input_data